saifulislam88/kubernetes/kb8s-interview-questions.md

  | Analogy   | Blueprint or configuration file | URL or access point for managing objects |
  | Examples  | Deployment, Pod, Service | pods, deployments, services |
  | Focus     | Definition of application state | Interaction with objects |

+## Kubernetes Ingress

+ **Is Ingress a load balancer?**
+Ingress is not a load balancer.
+It contains all the routing rules, custom headers, and TLS configurations.
+The ingress controller acts as a load balancer.

+**Why do I need an ingress controller?**
+The ingress controller is responsible for the actual routing of external traffic to kubernetes service endpoints.
+Without an ingress controller, the routing rules added to the ingress will not work.

+**What is the difference between ingress and Nginx?**
+Ingress is a kubernetes object.
+Nginx is used as an ingress controller (Reverse proxy).

+**Can we route traffic to multiple paths using ingress?**
+Yes.
+With a single ingress definition, you can add multiple path-based routing configurations.

+**Does ingress support TLS configuration?**
+Yes.
+You can have TLS configurations in your ingress object definition.
+The TLS certification will be added as a Kubernetes secret and referred to in the ingress object.